tcolgate/tcolgate.github.io/content/blog/newest.md

 * Downsample the data to a convenient number of samples.
 Typically 6 to 8 are enogh
-* Normalize this downsampled data to sit between a range of -1 and 1
+* Normalize this downsampled data (usually [z-Normalization](http://jmotif.github.io/sax-vsm_site/morea/algorithm/znorm.html)
 * Quantize the resulting data into a set of ranges (typically 8)
 * Assign a letter to each quantized value.